 What matters if you’re evaluating support

-The most common complaints aren’t about “rude agents”.
-There are call quality/connection hiccups that force tickets.
-Run a trial under real traffic conditions, including calling regions, device mix, and bandwidth constraints, to minimize false negatives in support.
+The most common complaints are not just about “rude agents” but about critical failures: call quality/connection hiccups, disabled accounts, and an inability to reach a human agent during a crisis.
+Run a trial under real traffic conditions, including calling regions, device mix, and bandwidth constraints, to minimize false positives in support.

 Platform features

-OpenPhone caters to various use cases, including sales, support, and recruiting.
-However, the tool caters mostly to the necessary and fundamental feature requirements.
+A common theme in user reviews is the discovery of critical feature gaps after they’ve signed up.
 For more complex needs, such as a power dialer, you may need a different phone option.

-Reviewers do point out a few feature gaps, for example:
+Reviewers point out a few major feature gaps, for example:

-• Lack of a built-in spam caller ID or robocall blocking: Unlike with other competitors, business calls only show phone numbers, unless you previously saved the caller’s ID.
-This feature used to work, but no longer does, according to a review on Reddit.
+- Lack of a built-in spam caller ID or robocall blocking: Unlike with other competitors, business calls only show phone numbers, unless you previously saved the caller’s ID.

 Setup and phone numbers

 The company offers a free seven-day trial.
-However, it’s not as easily accessible as it first appears.
-You need to keep a few things handy before you can experience the product, for example:
+However, for a product that advertises simplicity, the setup process is surprisingly invasive and “not as easily accessible as it first appears.”
+You need to keep a few things handy.
+For example:

 After entering your credit card details, you might not be able to access the product unless you send these details to Quo, formerly known as OpenPhone.

 However, if you opt for number porting, it may be a slow and cumbersome process.
-A review on Reddit suggests that OpenPhone took nearly a week to bring in a number, and it was a nightmare to transfer a number out.
-This review was five years ago.
-However, a 2025 G2 review also expresses concerns over number porting.
+OpenPhone can take weeks to bring in a number, and for some users, it was a nightmare to transfer a number out.
+While this review was five years ago, many newer reviews also express concerns over number porting.

 Additionally, obtaining account details/PINs for port-out is not a self-service process.
 You must submit a form and wait approximately 48 hours for the info, which one admin found very frustrating.
 If keeping your existing number is mission-critical, be aware that moving numbers to/from OpenPhone may require patience.